Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Experiments

 \paragraph{ImageNet-ReaL} \cite{beyer2020we} is constructed by re-annotating the ImageNet validation set \cite{russakovsky2015imagenet}, with each instance labeled by five human annotators.
 Each annotator is provided with eight candidate labels and asked whether each label is present in an image, setting the maximum number of labels for an image to eight.
 15.8\% of the images received overlapping classes.
 After excluding images with missing labels, we selected 20,000 images from the validation set as the calibration set and 26,000 as the test set, ensuring a uniform distribution across all categories.

+Per instance human annotation distribution is available for the CIFAR-10H and FER+ datasets.
+The rest of the datasets, i.e., MLRSNet and ImageNet-ReaL, only contain the distinct human-provided labels.

 For each dataset, we searched for the best target error value $\alpha\in\{0.05, 0.1, 0.15, 0.2\}$ that minimizes the ratio of the CP mean set size to coverage.
 This ensures high coverage while keeping the prediction sets concise and informative.
 Apart from the ImageNet-ReaL dataset, which resulted in an $\alpha=0.10$, the rest of the datasets led to $\alpha=0.05$.
+In addition, the optimal calibration set size and thus the calibration/test split is determined by progressively enlarging the calibration set to improve coverage until it saturates.